generalmotors/covidwatch-android-tcn/README.md

 - Allows users to send contact data back to a centralized source if they tested positive for COVID-19
 - Proactively alerts a user if the user is in proximity to another user (both users must have the app running for detection)
 - Displays key statistics to the user regarding daily interactions
-- iBeacon support for iOS -> Android interactions
+- iBeacon support for iOS -> iPhone users would be issued with iBeacon and Android detects iPhone user using iBeacon
+- Device model-to-model distance calibration and profiling to augment distance detection and alerting.

 ## Application Flow